Linear Model and Extensions: A special case: cluster-robust standard error

 \section{A special case: cluster-robust standard error}

 Importantly, \citet{liang1986longitudinal}'s standard error treats each cluster $i$ as an independent contributor to the uncertainty.
-In econometrics, this is called the cluster-robust standard error.
-Alternatively, we can use the bootstrap by resampling the clusters to approximate the asymptotic covariance matrix.
-I will discuss linear and logistic regressions in this section, and leave the technical details of Poisson regression as a homework problem.
+In econometrics, this is called the {\it cluster-robust standard error}.
+I will discuss linear and logistic regressions in this section, and leave the technical details of Poisson regression to Problem \ref{hw21::poisson-crse}.

 Stack the $Y_i$'s and $X_i$'s in \eqref{eq::individual-y-x} together to obtain

 which are the $N$ dimensional outcome vector and $N\times p$ covariate matrix, where $N = \sumn n_i.$